 Princes Arcade-based apothecary anatomē St James’s is on hand to support your body and mind whilst you are at home.
-Their Head Nutritionist, Winder Ton, has shared his advice on boosting your immune system to support your health.
+Their Head Nutritionist, Winder Ton, has shared his advice on boosting your immune system to support your health and keep colds at bay this season.
 We’ve captured his top tips below...

 Eat more fruit and vegetables